-Under the DPC model, patients are given more individualize care through ongoing follow ups and spend more time with their doctors who now have a small set number of patients.
+Under the DPC model, patients are given more individualized care through ongoing follow ups and spend more time with their doctors, who now have a small set number of patients.

 HOW DOES DPC DIFFER FROM CONCIERGE MEDICINE?

 Concierge medicine typically charges higher retainer fees for services than DPC.
-These types of practices also take insurance that covers primary services as the concierge fee is for services like same day appointment and 24-hours access to doctors that aren’t covered in typical insurance plans.
-DPC retainer fees cover primary care services, so many DPC practices don’t take any insurance, so physician overhead is less.
+These types of practices also take insurance that covers primary services as the concierge fee is for services like same day appointment and 24-hour access to doctors that aren’t covered in typical insurance plans.
+DPC retainer fees cover primary care services, so many DPC practices don’t take any insurance, decreasing physician overhead.

 HOW DOES IT AFFECT INSURANCE COVERAGE FOR PATIENTS?

 Physicians in DPC practices can treat patients who have insurance coverage through employer or individual plans.
-Privately insured patients may receive reimbursement for care through the claims process that they handle themselves instead of physicians’ office, but this is rarely necessary due to the low cost.
+Privately insured patients may receive reimbursement for care through the claims process that they handle themselves, but this is rarely necessary due to the low cost.

 HOW DO I TRANSFORM MY PRACTICE INTO A DPC?